GCuser99/SeleniumVBA/README.md

 - Support for HTML DOM, Action Chains, SendKeys, Shadow Roots, Cookies, ExecuteScript, and Capabilities
 - Automated Browser/WebDriver version alignment - works out-of-the-box with no manual downloads necessary!
 - Relative paths and OneDrive support
-- Open spec: This wrapper is an HTTP client of the Selenium WebDriver server, conforming closely to [W3C standards](https://www.w3.org/TR/webdriver/).
+- This wrapper is an HTTP client of the Selenium WebDriver server, conforming closely to [W3C standards](https://www.w3.org/TR/webdriver/).

 ## Setup